faridprogrammer/ftp.client/README.md

   -v, --passive        Set true to enable passive mode

-  -e, --external-ip    Set this parameter to your NAT outgoing IP if you are
+  -e, --external-ip    Set this parameter to your NAT outgoing IP if you are operating within a NAT

-                       operating within a NAT
+  -r, --certificate    Certificate string.
+If this parameter has been set then the validation will occur.

   --help               Display this help screen.